IBM/cp4s-car-connectors/guide-build-connectors.md

 - The `cp4s_version` should be the latest version of Cloud Pak for Security (ex. `1.6.0.0`).
 - The `connector_summary` and `connector_description` can be the same, or a longer description may be added.

-### README.md
+### `README.md`

-Update the readme to include an overview of the target data source and any setup information
+Update `README.md` to include an overview of the target data source and any setup information.

+## Testing your connector

+Download the [CAR import project](https://github.ibm.com/CAR/UDA-Import) and follow the [instructions](https://github.ibm.com/CAR/UDA-Import/tree/develop/functional-test) for running the CAR service locally.
+After running your new connector's full import, verify that data is successfully imported in CAR by calling the endpoints listed in the [CAR documentation](https://github.ibm.com/CAR/UDA-Import/blob/develop/README.md).